Technical preview for Configuration Manager

 We love to hear your feedback about the new features in the technical preview.
 For more information, see Product feedback.

-If you have ideas about new features you would like to see, we want to know that as well.
-To submit new ideas and to vote on the ideas submitted by others, visit our UserVoice page.
+If you have ideas about new features you would like to see, let us know!
+Submit new ideas and vote on the ideas by others: Configuration Manager UserVoice.

 Features in the most recent version